By Leila N’Amara

 Grab a scoop of Ice Cream from SF’s very own Swensen’s Ice Cream

 Even though San Francisco is a city known for it’s endlessly foggy summers, this is a city filled to the brim with artisanal ice cream made in-house.
-Long before Smitten Ice Cream was serving up flash-frozen ice cream made to order, there was Swenson’s.
+Long before Smitten Ice Cream was serving up flash-frozen ice cream made to order, there was Swensen’s.
 Beloved by long time locals and SF natives since they first opened in 194.
-Even our very own namesake, Dylan, grew up with scoops of Swenson’s Ice Cream!
+Even our very own namesake, Dylan, grew up with scoops of Swensen’s Ice Cream!

 Neighborhood: Russian Hill, on the way to The Crooked Street and just steps from the Powell-Hyde Cable Car.
 Most tour buses are banned from getting anywhere near The Crooked Street — but our electric tuk tuks are one of a handful of vehicles allowed to cruise down this iconic street and we can stop for ice cream before when you’re on one of our San Francisco private tours!

 Enjoy dinner in an old tilt-a-whirl at a carnival themed restaurant

 View this post on Instagram

 Lunch today . . . . #travel #instatravel #wanderlust #travelgram #traveller #solotravel #travelphotography #instaplaces #instavacation #traveltheworld #ilovetravel #tourism #instavacation #sheisnotlost #traveltheglobe #girlswhotravel #bucketlist #travelpic #travelpics #travelblogger #travelblog #travelpics #travelpic #adventuretravel #adventureawaits #sanfrancisco #lunch #california